vyos/vyos-documentation/docs/configuration-overview.rst

   }
   vyos@vyos:~$

+By default the configuration is display'ed in a hierarchy like the example above, this is only one of the possible ways to display the configuration.

-Because configuration changes are made using `set` and `delete` commands, the commands to generate the active configuration can also be displayed using the `show configuration commands` command.
+When the configuration is generated and the device is configured, these changes are added with a corresponding set of `set` and `delete` commands, as for this you could also display the current configuration using these `set` commands using the `show configuration commands` command.

 .. code-block:: sh